w3c/cogai/demos/reasoning/README.md

 If an event is not caught by a state, it will be thrown at the parent state.
 This is done when the rule engine can't find a matching rule for the current active states.
 An open question is whether the event is thrown at all of the active states or just one of them.

-To goto to another state:
+To change to another state:
 ```
 enter {@do goto; @state name} # name is the name of the new state
 ```